The most beautiful waterfalls in Iceland that you must see

 • Sensation: mystique, geometric beauty

-Hraunfossar is different — here, dozens of small streams of water spring directly from the black lava fields and gently flow into the Hvítá River.
-The landscape is gentle, almost unreal, especially in autumn when the leaves paint everything in gold and red.
+Hraunfossar is unique — here dozens of small streams of water flow directly from black lava fields and gently merge into the Hvítá River.
+The landscape is delicate, almost surreal, especially in autumn when leaves paint everything in gold and red.

 • Best time to visit: September and October